natcap/invest.users-guide/source/ndr.rst

 For each LULC, loads can be divided into sediment-bound and dissolved nutrient portions.
 Conceptually, the former represents nutrients that are transported by surface runoff, while the latter represent nutrients transported by subsurface flow.
 The ratio between these two types of nutrient sources is given by the parameter *proportion_subsurface_x* (where x=n or x=p, for nitrogen or phosphorus, respectively), which quantifies the ratio of dissolved nutrients over the total amount of nutrients.
 For a pixel i:

 .. math:: load_{surf,i} = (1-proportion\_subsurface_i) \cdot load\_x_i
-	:label: (Eq.
-1a)
+	:label: (Eq.)
 .. math:: load_{subsurf,i} = proportion\_subsurface_i \cdot load\_x_i
-	:label: (Eq.
-1b)
+	:label: (Eq.)

 In case no information is available on the partitioning between the two types, the recommended default value of *load\_subsurface\_x* is 0, meaning that all nutrients are reaching the stream via surface flow.
 (Note that surface flow can, conceptually, include or shallow subsurface flow).
 However, users should explore the model’s sensitivity to this value to characterize the uncertainty introduced by this assumption.

 .. figure:: ./ndr_images/figure2.png

  Figure 2: Conceptual representation of nutrient delivery in the model.
 If the user chooses to represent subsurface flow, the load on each pixel, load_n, is divided into two parts, and the total nutrient export is the sum of the surface and subsurface contributions.

 Nutrient Delivery
 ------------------